The French really do win at lifestyle. One of the essentials of the good life in France is that they work to live, not live to work.

 After living among people who are retail clerks, restaurant workers and other professions, I see things differently.
 I still don’t want to work in a supermarket.
 But I had lived in a circle of intellectuals and Type A overachievers who work hard and succeed, yes, but who always got straight A’s.
 Now I know lots of people who work hard and who never in their lives got an A or even a B, no matter how hard they tried.
 Unlike in the U.S., they aren’t punished for it.

 I have a friend here who was thrilled when she was hired at McDonald’s.
 To me, McDonald’s is a good job for high school students.
-Here, high school students don’t work, certainly not after school.
+Here, high school students don’t work, certainly not after school, except for those who are studying a trade, and then it’s an apprenticeship.
 Their job is school, and it’s a full-time job.
 And here, a job at McDonald’s might be harder than, say, selling dresses, but it’s still a decent job.
 My friend proudly showed up at school pick-up while wearing her uniform, so all the other parents could see where she worked.
 Contrast that with a U.S. chieftain of fast food—NOT McDonald’s, which raised its U.S. wages—who said he hires “the best of the worst.”

 Obviously we need incentives for people to do jobs that require training, higher education or a lot of stress.
 Making a mistake on the job has different ramifications and different stress for a doctor versus a janitor and they need to be paid accordingly.
 Nobody would spend years studying and then hours bent over a microscope to try to find a cure for cancer if they were going to make the same thing as if they had a job that required no education or dedication.
 There are jobs that aren’t about clocking in and then switching off when you clock out, and nobody would do them if they paid the SMIC.